DeevineFayvour/foodmart/README.md

-# :green_salad: Food Mart
+# 🥗 Food Mart

 Indulge in nutritious meals while effortlessly monitoring the calorie content per serving.
 Our system utilizes IPFS to store food images, which are seamlessly listed within the contract along with descriptive data for each item.

-# :mag_right: Navigate through the frontend end
+# 🗺️ Navigate through the frontend end
 * Connect your wallet on the top right.
 * Hover on the image of the meal you want to order to know the amount of calories per serving.
 * Navigate to the food category of your choice by clicking on your desired meal choice on the Nav bar.

-# :bricks: Building
+# 🧱 Building
 * ```yarn install``` to install locally.
 * In the same terminal, start your local network run ```yarn chain```.
 * Add you ```.env``` file to ``` packages/hardhat``` folder.